tox-dev/tox/docs/config.rst

    :version_added: 3.2.0

-   Specify a list of `PEP-508 <https://www.python.org/dev/peps/pep-0508/>`_ compliant dependencies that must be satisfied in the python environment hosting tox when running the tox command.
+   Specify a list of `PEP-508 <https://www.python.org/dev/peps/pep-0508/>`_ compliant dependencies that must be satisfied in the Python environment hosting tox when running the tox command.
 If any of these dependencies are not satisfied will automatically create a provisioned tox environment that does not have this issue, and run the tox command within that environment.
 See :ref:`provision_tox_env` for more details.